the-bundle-execs/mobfit/README.md

 Inside your User class (or the name you gave as argument otherwise the default is user.rb), rolify method has been inserted to provide rolify methods.

+hosted_events will be what loads to trainer dashboard trainer_id : if is_trainer, user_id=trainer_id